r002/r002.github.io/README.md

 - [ ] research `blueskey` and `x` apis for simultaneous posting
   - [ ] build a central GUI that posts to both simultaneously?
   - [ ] research how to bring `analytics counts` to `bluesky` (see how many impressions/clicks each post got)
-- [ ] scrolling should only scroll the `Tweet Timestream` center pane
 - [ ] index all tweet titles in the database so they can be searched
 - [ ] strip all punctuation when indexing dbs
 - [ ] build chrome ext that extracts & transforms a tweet's text, ppl, & ref links into json